 General Liability Insurance

 Business owners should also obtain general liability insurance.
+General liability insurance protects against liability for personal injury and property damage arising from normal business operations, like a customer’s slip and fall.
+It may also cover things like copyright infringement and advertising injury.
 Some business structures, such as LLCs and corporations, have limited liability.
 Nonetheless, protection from liability is not absolute.
 General liability insurance can help protect both the business' assets and an owner's personal assets.
 Sole proprietorships and partnerships must carry general liability insurance, or they will be at risk of losing all of their assets.
 It can also be important to get an umbrella liability policy that fills any gaps in your coverage.
 For example, if your business is involved in pharmaceuticals, this is a type of business that carries a high risk of litigation, and it is important to obtain coverage to fill in areas where a general liability insurance policy may not.

 Workers’ Compensation Insurance